finegeometer/lean-circuits/README.md

 - **Network**: An abstract network, consisting of a number of components that have been wired together.
 - **Interp**: The relationship between abstract networks and concerete circuits.
 - **Component**: Basic electrical components, such as resistors, capacitors, inductors, and transistors.
+- **Combinational**: Defines what it means for a (directed) circuit to implement a piece of combinational logic.
+Proves that combinational logic is closed under composition.